marykdb/maryk/core/documentation/filters.md

 ```

 ### GreaterThan

-Checks if the referenced values are greater than the given value.
+This filter checks if the referenced values are greater than a specific value.

 ```kotlin
 GreaterThan(